Your sales team takes calls.

 Behaviors are the outward manifestation of a person's state of mind.
 If he understands something, he nods; if he is happy, he smiles; if he's confused, he purses his lips or asks a question.

-Behavior AI is a new category of technology that looks at these behaviors.
-It tracks the sequence of these behaviors over time and learns about the prospect's baselines and typical reactions to certain phrases or pieces of content.
+Behavioral Artificial Intelligence is a new category of technology that looks at these behaviors.
+It monitors the patterns of these behaviors over time, learning the prospect's usual responses and how they react to specific phrases or content.

 None of this is possible with words alone.
 This requires rethinking the model of human behavior and expression from the ground up and using the data to guide it.

 Unlike the dime-a-dozen conversational intelligence tools out there, Sybill puts behaviors at the core of conversations.
-It is designed to capture your call participants’ intent and response to your pitch based on their body language, gaze, expressions, and tone of voice, along with the conversational responses themselves.
+It captures how participants react to your pitch, noting their body language, gaze, expressions, tone of voice, and responses.

 From capturing every time your prospect smiled or nodded in agreement to highlighting parts of your demo that had your prospect disengaged or doubtful, Sybill’s call reports are genuinely holistic and actionable.